Supreme Court Nomination – What’s Going On and What You Can Do!

 Okay, so what happens next?

 Judge Kavanaugh has been nominated, but to actually get the job, he must be confirmed by the Senate (the House has no role in the nominations process).
 The vote margin in the Senate is SO CLOSE.
-Just one Republican Senator voting no could stop this nomination.

 Basically, this is a winnable fight (remember the ACA?
 Same margin and we WON because y’all showed up and made your voices heard).
 So it is IMPERATIVE that everyone contact their Senators, no matter their ideology, to tell them to oppose Kavanaugh.